1981 formal dedication of Mason Gross School of the Arts

 The school initially consisted of master’s degree programs in music, theater, and visual arts, with a total of 90 graduate students.
-Undergraduate programs in dance, music, theater, and visual arts were soon added and enrollment grew rapidly, reaching 612 students in 1989, 770 students in 2000, and 950 students in 2010.
+Undergraduate programs in dance, music, theater, and visual arts were soon added and enrollment grew rapidly, reaching 612 students in 1989, 770 students in 2000, and nearly 1,200 students in 2016.

 As school enrollment grew, so did its performance and exhibition spaces: Nicholas Music Center, designed by the renowned Italian architect Pietro Belluschi, the architect of Alice Tully Hall at Lincoln Center in New York City, was completed in 1981, New Theater (now Mastrobuono Theater) in 1991, Civic Square Building in 1995, and Mortensen Hall in 2013.
 The school presently encompasses 23 buildings on four campuses.

 The Blanche and Irving Laurie Music Library was dedicated in 1984 as part of the Mabel Smith Douglass Library on the Douglass campus.
 Transformed into the Laurie Performing Arts Library in 2008, it now serves Dance and Theater as well as Music.
 The library houses approximately 31,000 books and 46,000 scores as well as 40,000 recordings.
 The research complex also includes a high-tech computer lab with Finale software.

 Theater actor, director, and playwright Jack Bettenbender (left) served as first dean of the school, from 1976 until his death in 1988.
 Bettenbender directed hundreds of theatrical productions, both at Rutgers and in New York City.
 In 1981, the School of Creative and Performing Arts was formally dedicated as the Mason Gross School of the Arts, with then-Gov. Brendan Byrne, and artist Joan Mondale, wife of then-Vice President Walter Mondale, in attendance (top).

 Following Bettenbender’s death, musicologist Marilyn Somville assumed leadership of the school, serving as dean from 1990 to 2000.
 Somville oversaw the relocation of the Visual Arts Department into the Civic Square Building in downtown New Brunswick and established Rutgers SummerFest, an ambitious series of concerts, plays, and dance productions presented by school ensembles and guest artists.